 The Generic PowerShell alerting extension allows administrators running AppDynamics controller on Windows to use the familiar and powerful PowerShell language to extend alerting capabilities of AppDynamics platform.

-AppDynamics extension framework documented Build an Alerting Extension provides ability to surface AppDynamics-generated alerts into external systems.
+AppDynamics extension framework documented Build a Custom Action provides ability to surface AppDynamics-generated alerts into external systems.
 For users that run controller on Windows, the most logical and flexible choice of extensions is using PowerShell scripts.
 However, AppDynamics alerting extensions on Windows call Windows batch files only.

 This extension is designed to provide a starting point to build your own extension.
 It does so by showing how to pass the call from Windows command-line processor to PowerShell and how to parse potentially very long list and variable list of parameters passed to the script.